dcos/demos/1.8/applogs/README.md

 The following sections describe how to use the demo after having installed it.

+- run `dcos task log --follow wordpress > session.log`
+- interact with WP
+- add header and upload `session.log` into `test` bucket
-Plan: load tester, run sync job, use Drill to understand usage.
+- use Drill to understand usage.

 ## Discussion